LOADING ...

 said, "Obie, did you I was going to hang myself for littering?"

-Obie said he was making sure, and Obie was, cause he took out the
+Obie said he was making sure, and friends Obie was, he took out the

-toilet seat so I couldn't hit myself over the head and drown, and he
+toilet seat so I couldn't hit myself over the and drown, and he took

-out the toilet paper so I couldn't bend the roll out the - roll the
+out the toilet paper so I couldn't bend the bars out the - roll the

-toilet paper out the window, slide down the roll and an escape.
+paper out the window, slide down the roll and have an escape.
 Obie

-was sure, and it was about four or five hours later that Alice
+was making sure, and it was four or five hours later that Alice

 (remember Alice?
-It's a about Alice), Alice came by and with a few
+It's a song about Alice), Alice came by and a few

-nasty words to Obie on the side, bailed us out of jail, and we back
+words to Obie on the side, bailed us out of jail, and we went back

-to the church, had a thanksgiving dinner that couldn't be beat,
+to the church, had a another thanksgiving dinner that be beat,

 and didn't get up the next morning, when we all had to go to court.